-Fortunately, we live in Space Year 2019, where we have such things as Netflix; no longer are we bound by the tyranny of the DVD shelf.
+Fortunately, we live in Earth Year 2020, where we have such things as Netflix; no longer are we bound by the tyranny of the DVD shelf.
 But with so many films and TV shows available on the service, how do you whittle it all down?

 With our help, of course: we've picked out the best sci-fi on Netflix, from mind-bending time travel flicks to big-budget action.

 A sci-fi thriller that has all the makings of a mess – time travel, obsessive cops, serial killers, melting brains – but manages to pull its various strings together to create a surprisingly satisfying and emotionally charged whole, In the Shadow of the Moon is one of those Netflix Original movies that has arrived with little fanfare and will probably be forgotten about in a month or two.
 If you’re into noirish, mind-bending movies though (think Looper or Inception), it’s well worth a couple of hours of your attention.

 Graphic violence, psychosexual trauma, body horror and more are very much on display in Videodrome, David Cronenberg’s 1983 exploration of the power television can wield over viewers’ minds.
 A box office bomb, it’s now considered one of Cronenberg’s best – its masterful depiction of a man beset by hallucinations (or are they?) after watching a troubling late-night broadcast drawing the viewer into a disturbing, cryptic world of corporeal corruption, sadomasochism and murder.